Your Durham lab's freezer inventory lives in a spreadsheet, and last week a vial went missing

 Exactly what you get

 Inventory software that knows your stock is samples, not widgets: lot and expiration per item, exact freezer-rack-shelf location, temperature with excursion alerts, and a movement history that forms a chain of custody.
 Barcode scanning keeps it accurate; integration keeps it connected.
-It ties into your ERP for cost, your LMS (Learning Management System) for handling SOPs, your warehouse management system for bulk supplies, and business intelligence dashboards for reagent burn.
+It ties into your ERP for cost, your LMS (Learning Management System) for handling SOPs, your warehouse management system for bulk supplies, and business intelligence (BI) dashboards for reagent burn.

 How to choose a developer in Durham